For more info

 The programs listed in the UK Faculty Research Support Guide are available to full-time faculty members — regular, special, research or clinical title series and to senior research staff who are eligible to serve as a PI on external grants.
 All requests for internal support require the approval of and electronic submission through the college administration and department chair or center & institute director.

-Requests and proposals are to be submitted to Deborah Davis.
+Requests and proposals are to be submitted to Kim C. Carter.
 Indicate PI's name and program name in subject line.

 Facilities and Administrative Costs (F&A) Policy